jrjml/jrjml.github.io/long_range_plan/long-range-plan.md

 	Preventative maintenance, equipment purchasing strategies, and patron enrichment can be achieved through a variety of services.

-	1. Objective: Technology Planning - End of 2017
+	1. Objective: Technology Planning - (Completed End of 2017)

 		There should be a comprehensive strategy for equipment purchasing.
 A computer life-cycle and replacement schedule has been determined to be a valid avenue regarding this.
 More assessment is needed into our current technology situation to determine other possible opportunities for technology planning.